Review 4: Harry Potter and the Goblet of Fire

 adapts the book the least successfully.
 Everything just feels choppy and

-disjointed.
+disjointed and the pacing feels choppy as a result.
 Scenes feel like little vingettes that were edited together

 at random particularly when Harry, Hermione and the Weasley’s are going